dosstrades/tradingjournal/strategic_asset_allocation.md

 - Stop Loss
     - Discretion of the trader.
 Hard SL at 5X the premium received.
 - Margin
-    - Keep cash for a 2σ move.
+    - Keep cash for a 1σ move.
     - Rest in liquidbees.
 - Adjustments
-    - First adjustment generally at 1σ level.
+    - First adjustment generally when the tested side delta become 0.30.
     - Maximum 2.

 <br/>